-Composite Decking Maintenance And Cleaning
+Maintenance & Cleaning

-If used correctly, Ultra-Decking do recommend using a pressure washer on a very low setting no closer than 8 – 12 inches to the composite decking area.
-A high-pressure washer can open the surface material causing issues like chipping, sun damage and mould staining.
+If used correctly, Ultra-Decking does recommend using a pressure washer on a very low setting no closer than 8 – 12 inches to the composite decking area.
+A high-pressure washer can open the surface material, causing issues like chipping, sun damage and mould staining.

 4Forgetting The Gaps

 When cleaning your composite decking with a quick wash using your garden hose and a soft brush, don’t forget to clean the gaps between the decking boards.
-This will keep air passing between the boards and stop any dirt and debris building up under the decking area.
+This will keep air passing between the boards and stop any dirt and debris from building up under the decking area.

 5Using The Wrong Tools